-ANNUAL CORPORATE GOVERNANCE REPORT
+ANNUAL CORPORATE GOVERNANCE REPORT OF LISTED

-NMV COMPANIES
+MV COMPANIES

-COMISIÓN NACIONAL

-DEL MERCADO
+SIÓN

-The Board of Directors shall perform its functions with a unified purpose and independent judgment, treat all shareholders in the same position equally and be guided by corporate interest, understood as a profitable business that is sustainable in the long term and that promotes the continuation and maximization of the economic value of the company.
+12. The Board of Directors shall perform its functions with a unified purpose and independent judgment, treat all shareholders in the same position equally and be guided by corporate interest, understood as a profitable business that is sustainable in the long term and that promotes the continuation and maximization of the economic value of the company.

-In the pursuit of corporate interest, in addition to compliance with the laws and regulations and a behavior based on good faith, ethics and in compliance with the commonly accepted uses and good practices, it shall seek to reconcile, as appropriate, corporate interest with the legitimate interests of its employees, providers, clients and those of the other stakeholders that may be affected, as well as the impact of the company's activities on the community as a whole and the environment denvines of the commonly as a whole and the environment.
-Compliant [X] Partially compliant [] Explain [] 3.
-The board of directors shall be of the required size to permit its efficient and participatory operation, meaning that it is advisable for it to comprise between five and 15 members.
-Compliant [X] Explain [] 4.
-The board of directors approves a policy aimed at promoting an appropriate composition of the board of

-- directors and: - It is specific and verifiable. a) - It ensures that the appointment or reappointment proposals are based on a prior analysis of the required competencies of the board of directors; - c) It promotes diversity of knowledge, experience, age and gender.
-For these purposes, working toward the company having a significant number of female senior executives is deemed to promote gender diversity.

-The results of the prior analysis of the required competencies of the board of directors shall be included in the explanatory report of the appointments committee that is published when the Annual General Meeting is called, to which the ratification, appointment or reappointment of each board director is submitted.

-The appointments committee shall verify the compliance with this board policy annually and shall inform on this in the annual corporate governance report.

-Compliant [X] Partially compliant [ ] Explain [ ]
+shareholders in the same position equally and be guided by corporate interest, understood as a profitable business that is sustainable in the long term and that promotes the continuation and maximization of the economic value of the company. base seek client e pursuit of corporate interest, in addition to compliance with the laws and regulations and a behavior ed on good faith, ethics and in compliance with the commonly accepted uses and good practices, it shall to reconcile, as appropriate, corporate interest with the legitimate interests of its employees, providers, its and those of the other stakeholders that may be affected, as well as the impact of the company's vities on the community as a whole and the environment.
+I Compliant [X] Partially compliant [] Explain [] 13. poard of directors shall be of the required size to permit its efficient and participatory operation, ning that it is advisable for it to comprise between five and 15 members.
+Compliant [X] Explain [] 14. poard of directors approves a policy aimed at promoting an appropriate composition of the board of ctors and: a) It is specific and verifiable. b) It ensures that the appointment or reappointment proposals are based on a prior analysis of the required competencies of the board of directors; k c) It promotes diversity of knowledge, experience, age and gender.
+For these purposes, working toward the company having a significant number of female senior executives is deemed to promote gender diversity. е The results of the prior analysis of the required competencies of the board of directors shall be included in the explanatory report of the appointments committee that is published when the Annual General Meeting is called, to which the ratification, appointment or reappointment of each board director is submitted. appointments committee shall verify the compliance with this board policy annually and shall inform on the annual corporate governance report.
+Compliant [X] Partially compliant [] Explain []